zhaotingchen/FAST-PT/README.md

 See the user_manual.pdf for more details.

-Our paper (arXiv:1603.04826 ) describes the FAST-PT algorithm and implementation.
-This paper should be cited when using FAST-PT in your research.
+Our papers (arXiv:1603.04826 and arXiv:1609.05978) describe the FAST-PT algorithm and implementation.
+Please cite these papers when using FAST-PT in your research.